keajs/kea/README.md

 export default combineScenesAndRoutes(scenes, routes)
 ```

-and loaded lazily when the time comes.
+... and have those lazily loaded when route is accessed.

+## Try it out!

 Check out the [example](https://github.com/mariusandra/kea-example) by running: